 SMTP Email Spoofing

-Email spoofing is the forgery of an email header so that the message appears to have originated from someone or somewhere other than the actual source.
-Email spoofing is a tactic used in phishing and spam campaigns because people are more likely to open an email when they think it has been sent by a legitimate source.
+Email spoofing is the creation of an email header so that the message appears to have originated from someone or somewhere other than the actual source.
+Email spoofing is a fraudulent activity used in phishing and spam campaigns because people are more likely to open an email when they think it has been sent by a legitimate source.

 The goal of email spoofing is to get recipients to open, click links or possible even respond to the email in hopes to further extend the hacking attempt.
 Even in a perfectly executed situation, most email services will filter these out and you will not receive them, but there are still those who will sometimes make it past the spam filtration and make it into your inbox.